SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/decode.rst

 ********************
 DECODE
 ********************
-The **DECODE** function is used for decoding or extracting binary data from a textual input string.
+The **DECODE** function is used to translate a code value into a corresponding value that is meaningful to humans.
+This function is typically used in situations where a code needs to be presented to a user in a more understandable format, such as when displaying data in a report or on a user interface.

 Syntax
 ==========